gbif/dwc-dp/home.md

 {:.alert .alert-info}
 Your comments are welcome and important for the evolution of the Darwin Core standard.
 [See below](#participate) how you can participate.

+## What is under review?

+This is not a proposal for a new standard.
+Instead, this proposal contains material for a [Vocabulary Enhancement](https://github.com/tdwg/vocab/blob/master/vms/maintenance-specification.md#4-vocabulary-enhancements) of the existing [Darwin Core](https://dwc.tdwg.org/) standard.
+Under consideration are **three items** (see Figure 1):

+1. [**Darwin Core Conceptual Model**](#dwc-cm) a new specification for an non-normative "semantic layer" for Darwin Core.

+2. [**Darwin Core Data Package guide**](#dwc-dp-guide): a new specification for creating Darwin Core datasets as Frictionless Data Packages.
+It is one implementation of DwC-CM.

 This document contains material to support a proposal for a <a href="https://github.com/tdwg/vocab/blob/master/vms/maintenance-specification.md#4-vocabulary-enhancements" target="_blank">Vocabulary Enhancement</a> to the <a href="https://dwc.tdwg.org/" target="_blank">Darwin Core</a> standard.
 Under consideration are (see Figure 1):
   - **[Darwin Core Conceptual Model](#darwin-core-conceptual-model)** (DwC-CM, an informal "semantic layer" for Darwin Core),